75lb/stream-read-all/README.md

 Hello
 ```

 The above `streamReadAll` function returns either a `Buffer` in regular mode or an array of objects in object mode.
 Alternatively, you can use `streamReadText` which is identical to the above except it returns text.
 The second argument is optional, specifying the character encoding to use (as in the [buffer.toString()](https://nodejs.org/docs/latest/api/buffer.html#buftostringencoding-start-end) first argument).
+The default value is 'utf8'.

 ```js
 import { streamReadText } from 'stream-read-all'